Scientists found a 5,700-year-old piece of used gum in a lagoon — and sequenced the entire genome of the woman who chewed it

 The ancient hunter-gatherer woman then threw the chewed birch into a salty lagoon in what is now Lolland, Denmark, where it sat in the mud until a team of archaeologists uncovered it last year.

-According to a study published today in the journal Nature Communications, scientists were able to use that wad of "chewing gum" to extract an unprecedented amount of DNA and sequence an entire ancient human genome.
+A study published Tuesday in the journal Nature Communications said scientists were able to use that wad of "chewing gum" to extract an unprecedented amount of DNA and sequence an entire ancient human genome.
 This was the first time that's ever been done using any fossilized material other than human bones.

 The genetic analysis offers countless clues about who this woman was, what she liked to eat, and which germs plagued her mouth and gums.

 "That's quite cool.
-We can learn so much from a whole genome: population history, physical traits, and phenotypic traits," geneticist Hannes Schroeder, who led the research, told Business Insider.
+We can learn so much from a whole genome: population history, physical traits, and phenotypic traits," Hannes Schroeder, the geneticist who led the research, told Business Insider.
 "It's a richness of information that we are able to pull out of this inconspicuous chewing gum."

 A dark-haired woman named Lola

-The analysis revealed that the person who chewed the 2-centimeter-long piece of gum was a female with dark skin, dark hair, and blue eyes.
+The analysis revealed that the person who chewed the 2-centimeter piece of gum was a woman with dark skin, dark hair, and blue eyes.

 The study authors named the woman Lola.